 After 14 years in Paso Robles, Don and Joyce moved to Pittsburgh, Pennsylvania, to be near their daughter, Sherree.
 Don lived nearly eight years at Masonic Village of Sewickley after Joyce passed away.

 He was a member in good standing of Al Malaikah Shrine (over 30 years), Blue Lodge in St. Cloud, Minnesota (over 50 years), the American Veterinary Medical Association, American Legion, and Ingomar United Methodist Church.

 Don loved the Sewickley Memorial Day parade, proudly donning his World War II Veteran cap and saluting every flag as it went by.
 He had a remarkable memory and was sharp until the very end.
 He loved attending church as often as he could get a ride.
 Everyone who knew him loved him and he will be sorely missed.

-A memorial service will be held at Ingomar United Methodist Church at a time yet to be determined.
+A memorial service will be held at Ingomar United Methodist Church on Saturday, May 12, 2018 at 11am.
 He will be buried with his wife in River Road Cemetery, Ixonia, Wisconsin.
 Memorials gifts made either to Ingomar UMC (1501 W. Ingomar Road, Pittsburgh, PA 15237) or to World Vision Water, (www.worldvision.org/our-work/clean-water) would be greatly appreciated.
 Arrangements are under the direction of the McDonald-Aeberli Funeral Home, Inc., 238 Crowe Ave.
 Mars, PA and condolences are available at www.mcdonald-aeberli.com.